vztot/husenko-eco-bike-test-task/README.md

 This project is my solution of an [EcoBike](doc/TASK.md) test task.
 It implements some typical functions of a CRUD application.
 After reading a text file program records data into H2 sql in-memory db using Hibernate.
 After this user can view, add and save new bikes using JPA.
-Also, project has dao, service and view layers, IoC (implemented by the custom injector), unit tests, travis and sonar qube code testing tools.
+Also, project has dao, service and view layers, DI (custom injector , unit tests, travis code testing tools.
 Also, in practice I prefer use lombok but in these project equals, hashcode, getters and setters
     implemented manually.